nabbi/pan-ts-agent-discovery/README.md

 Removes stale not-connected PAN TS Agents from Panorama
 - Retrieve idle agents from an active firewall member
-- confirms again with an openssl tls connect that
+- confirms again with an openssl tls connect that agent is unreachable
-- removes config from panorama
+- removes config from panorama template

 Changes are committed and pushed to defined template stacks